Negative Lien in detail | JAIIB PPB IMPORTANT NOTES MAY 2023

 EFFECT OF NEGATIVE LIEN

 Registering a negative lien over company assets might as well act as a public notice, on behalf of financial institutions & / or banks in whose favour such negative lien is created, to others.
-It prevents a company from creating encumbrance over the assets and also discourages others from taking a charge over such assets of the company.
+It prevents a company from creating encumbrance over the assets and also discourages others from taking a charge of such assets of the company.

 For any query or for best offers on the JAIIB, CAIIB or other Certification Exams, message us: